deepalidhebe/devops-learning-journey/Day7-9/README.md

 ---

 ## ✅ Takeaway
-By the end of Day 7, you should be comfortable:
+By the end of Day 7, I am comfortable with:
 - Logging into EC2 via both UI and terminal.
 - Installing and configuring AWS CLI.
 - Automating AWS tasks with CLI, CloudFormation, and boto3.
 - Understanding why automation is essential for scaling DevOps workflows.

+---

+## Special Thanks to Abhishek Veermalla